TheGrandmother/stm8forge/README.md

 Can be found wherever you get your python installations from

 ### [ninja](https://ninja-build.org/)
-Used for the actuall building
+Used for the actual building

 ### [SDCC](https://sdcc.sourceforge.net/)
 3.5 or higher i guess.